 For a detailed list of the countries with EAP study centers and for study abroad information, see “Education Abroad Program.”

-At UC San Diego, complete information and application forms for the various overseas campuses may be obtained from the Programs Abroad Office, International Center, University Center.
-(See “Programs Abroad Office.”)
-In addition, the Programs Abroad Office also offers information and advisory services to graduate and undergraduate students interested in pursuing other activities involving study, research, work, or travel abroad.
+At UC San Diego, complete information and application forms for the various overseas campuses may be obtained from the Study Abroad UC San Diego Office, International Center, University Center.
+(See Study Abroad UC San Diego Office.)
+In addition, the Study Abroad UC San Diego Office also offers information and advisory services to graduate and undergraduate students interested in pursuing other activities involving study, research, work, or travel abroad.

 (Other than Intercampus Exchange Program)

-If the research and study program of a graduate student requires being outside the state of California for an extended period of a quarter, the student may apply for in-absentia registration.
+If the research and study program of a graduate student requires being outside the state of California for an extended period of a minimum of one quarter, the student may apply for in absentia registration.
 During such periods, a student is required to remain a registered student at UC San Diego and to carry twelve units of course work or research.
 Fifteen percent of the combined tuition and student services fee will be assessed.
 All required tuition and fees including, but not limited to the campus based fees, health insurance fee, and nonresident supplemental tuition, if applicable, must be paid.

-Students wishing to use UC San Diego Extension course work taken prior to admission at UC San Diego as a graduate student in partial satisfaction of requirements for a master’s degree must file a General Petition with the Office of Graduate Studies.
-Acceptance of such course work is subject to the regulations on transferring credit (which are described elsewhere in this catalog), the recommendation of the major department, and approval of the dean of Graduate Studies, and will be considered upon satisfactory completion of course work in a regular session.
+Students wishing to use UC San Diego Extension course work taken prior to admission at UC San Diego as a graduate student in partial satisfaction of requirements for a master’s degree must file a General Petition with the Graduate Division.
+Acceptance of such course work is subject to the regulations on transferring credit (which are described elsewhere in this catalog), the recommendation of the major department, and approval of the dean of the Graduate Division, and will be considered upon satisfactory completion of course work in a regular session.

 Postdoctoral education emphasizes scholarship and continued research training for individuals who have recently completed a doctoral degree.
 The postdoctoral scholar conducts research under the general oversight of a faculty mentor in preparation for a career position in academe, industry, government, or the nonprofit sector.